garrandall/popular-music-data/tracks/heartless-the-weeknd.md

 You just came back in my life
 You never gave up on me (Why don't you?)
 I'll never know what you see (Why won't you?)
-I don't do well when alone (Ooh, yeah)
+I don't do well when alone (Oh, yeah)
 You hear it clear in my

 Never need a bitch, I'm what a bitch need (Bitch need)